 The SHWC will keep each student's COVID-19 test results confidential.
 As well, the ODS will keep each student's positive COVID-19 test result confidential.
 In addition, to comply with the Genetic Information Nondiscrimination Act of 2008 (GINA) we are asking students to not provide any genetic information regarding themselves or a family member when participating in testing.
-"Genetic information" as defined by GINA, includes an individual's family medical history, the results of an individual's or family member's genetic tests, the fact that an individual or an individual's family member sought or received genetic services, and genetic information of a fetus carried by an individual or an individual's family member or an embryo lawfully held by an individual or family member receiving assistive reproductive services.
+"Genetic information" as defined by GINA, includes an individual's family medical history, the results of an individual's or family member's genetic tests, the fact that an individual or an individual's family member sought or received genetic services, and genetic information of a fetus carried by an individual or an individual or family member receiving assistive reproductive services.